 Kentucky revenue has held up well during the COVID-19 pandemic.
 General fund revenue for the current fiscal year was up 5.6% through the end of 2020, increasing 16.1% in December after a slight downturn in November.
 One notable business sector contributing to revenue growth in the state is logistics.

 To further ease major traffic problems related to the sector’s rapid expansion, a new warehouse area has been established slightly further south near the Bardstown exit off of Interstate 65.
-McKesson Corporation, the oldest and largest healthcare company in the nation, recently signed a lease in the Shepardsville area for a one million-square-foot warehouse which is currently being used to distribute COVID-19 vaccines.
+McKesson Corporation, the oldest and largest healthcare company in the nation, recently signed a lease in the Shepardsville area for a one-million-square-foot warehouse that is currently being used to distribute COVID-19 vaccines.
 Five weeks prior to the first vaccine shipping date in mid-December, the CDC along with project Warp Speed, was involved in helping build out refrigeration units to store vaccine doses for Pfizer and Moderna.
 With the world watching, the first shipment of Prizer-BioNTech vaccines departed the Louisville UPS Worldport Hub on December 13, 2020.
-The UPS Worldport Hub is the second largest freight enplanement airport in the U.S. and fourth largest worldwide.
+The UPS Worldport Hub is the second-largest freight enplanement airport in the U.S. and fourth-largest worldwide.

 On the heels of the McKesson Corporation warehouse lease, there are rumors of another large logistics operation eyeing an additional one-million-square-foot warehouse, which could mean large-scale vaccine distribution out of Kentucky.